Judy Hall (pianist)

-Evelyn Margaret Mary Hall OAM (born 2 July 1922), better known as Judy Hall, is an Australian pianist and musician.
-She has taught as a piano teacher in Gippsland, Australia since 1946, producing students of international fame.
+Evelyn Margaret Mary "Judy" Hall OAM (née Baillie; born 2 July 1922) is an Australian pianist and musician.
+She has taught as a piano teacher in Gippsland, Victoria, since 1946, producing students of international fame.

 Early life and education

 Hall was born in the town of Trafalgar, Victoria.
 She was one of four children to Daniel Baillie and Mary Larsen.
 Her first musical exposure was by that of her father who was a professional cornet player and bandmaster.
 Her exposure to music was further developed as her family purchased a radio in the 1930s, serving as a source of discovering classical music.

 Hall attended Trafalgar State School and Warragul High School.
 At a young age, she would sit at her father's piano and play by ear, with the support of her father teaching her the foundations of music, albeit informally.
 From an early age, her ability at the piano became apparent and she was awarded a scholarship granting her six months of tuition.
 At the age of twelve, she began to have formal music lessons.
 Her early piano teachers were reported to be numerous and of low standard, Hall stating that "I made a pledge... that I would never let another child experience such wasted years."
 At the age of fifteen, Hall left the Warragul High School, continuing her education at the St. Joseph's convent in Trafalgar, where she studied bookkeeping, typing and music.

 As Hall's musical abilities advanced, she sought to improve her piano technique.
 Edward Goll had taught Hall's past teacher Margaret Smallacombe, who then referred Hall to Goll, becoming his pupil at the age of 19.
 Goll, a renowned Czech-Australian concert pianist, was a great influence on Hall musically.
 From the age of 19 she would have to find a means to travel some 120 km from Trafalgar to Melbourne for lessons.
 She continued lessons with him for three years until her marriage in 1944.